Long reads

 The last dance of the wandering albatross?

-From pink spray paint to light-as-a-feather GPS loggers: the world of albatross tracking has come a long way in the past six decades.
-But one thing has sadly remained the same – the numbers of these iconic birds is decreasing.
+The world of albatross tracking has come a long way in 60 years.
+But one thing has sadly remained the same – the numbers of these iconic birds is still decreasing.

 A bird standing on a dry grass field